 There are some disadvantages to using solid bamboo as opposed to strand woven or engineered:

-- Not as strong as strand woven bamboo flooring: Solid bamboo planks are weaker than their strand-woven counterparts, but they’re still as strong as most hardwoods.
+- Not as strong as strand woven bamboo flooring: Solid bamboo planks are weaker than their strand-woven counterparts.
+However, they’re still as strong as most hardwoods.
 That’s why you can feel confident about them lasting a long time in your house.

-- Not as durable as strand woven: Solid bamboo flooring does dent and scratch more easily than strand woven, because they have about 1/3 the hardness.
+- Not as durable as the strand is woven: Solid bamboo flooring does dent and scratch more easily than strand woven, because they have about 1/3 the hardness.

 - A tougher installation: You have to nail down or glue down the floors.
 Although these are still relatively easy to do (see the video below), they do require more work.

 Unlike the bamboo flooring that we mentioned above, engineered bamboo flooring is not usually not made of 100% bamboo.
 It’s a veneer (wear layer) of Moso bamboo on top of high-density fiberboard or multi-ply wood core.

 These bamboo floors typically consist of a wear layer of solid bamboo and an HDF or multi-ply core.

 1) First, the strand woven bamboo planks are cut into thin sheets (for use as the “wear layer” or surface of the flooring).

 2) Next, the sheets are attached to the high-density fiberboard or multi-ply core with adhesive.